-One last thing: Find a guy with a decent title at your former company and ask him if he’ll act as a reference.
-It doesn’t matter that he wasn’t your direct boss; the fact that someone liked you and wishes you well will help ensure that you not only land on your feet, but also that you hit the ground running.
+One last thing: Find a person with a decent title at your former company and ask if they'll act as a reference.
+It doesn't matter that they weren't your direct boss; the fact that someone liked you and wishes you well will help ensure that you not only land on your feet, but also that you hit the ground running.

 Be more alert during meetings

 When you feel yourself drifting off, just stand up and head to the bathroom, whether or not you actually need to go.
 Splash cold water on your face and do a few jumping jacks.
-If circumstances don’t allow for a bathroom break, remove yourself from your cushy boardroom chair and position yourself behind a colleague with your palms resting on the back of his seat.
+If circumstances don't allow for a bathroom break, remove yourself from your cushy boardroom chair and position yourself behind a colleague with your palms resting on the back of the seat.
+(Note: only do this to coworkers you're close with.)
 Contribute eloquently and frequently.
-Respond to the funny looks with two words: “Bad back.”
+Respond to the funny looks with two words: "Bad back."
 Ooh.
 Tough luck.
 What a righteous trooper you are, attending the meeting in pain!

 Treat your friends, but sparingly

 Keep your business expenses low and your generosity on a personal basis.
-Providing free bacon is what friends are for.
+Providing free bacon (sometimes literally) is what friends are for.